metal-sn/pyMCZ/README.md

 ====================
 Input file format
 ====================
-each flux data should be stored in the directory \<input\> that exists in the directory provided by the --path arg or by the environmental variable MCMetdata.
+Flux data for each object should be stored in the directory \<input\> that exists in the directory provided by the --path arg or by the environmental variable MCMetdata.

 with common filename \<filename\>: